cfunkz/linux-firewall-autoconfig/README.md

-This script is designed to help configure and manage firewalls on a Linux system, using two firewall management tools: **UFW (Uncomplicated Firewall)** and **firewalld(Firewall-CMD)**.
+This script is designed to help configure and manage firewalls on a Linux system, using two firewall management tool: **firewalld(Firewall-CMD)**.
 It allows you to open and close ports, enable or disable the firewall, list active rules, and show the status of the firewalls.

 Additionally, this script offers the functionality to specify **interfaces** (e.g., eth0, enp1s0) when enabling or disabling ports, allowing more control over the firewall rules especially if you're a newbie.

 ## What this does

-- **UFW (Uncomplicated Firewall)**:
-  - Enable or disable ports with interface restrictions.
-  - List active UFW rules.
-  - Enable or disable UFW firewall.
-  - Show the status of UFW.

 - **firewalld**:
   - Enable or disable ports with interface restrictions.